-The Inventables X Carve is one of the most popular hobbyist CNC routers on the market, but that doesn’t mean that it’s right for everyone, or that it’s the best.
+The Inventables X Carve is one of the most popular hobbyist CNC routers on the market, but that doesn’t mean that it’s right for everyone.

 Whether you’re looking for a larger working area, a more powerful control board, or better linear motion, it’s always worth exploring alternatives before splurging over $2,000 to kit out your home workshop.

 As a budget-friendly X Carve alternative for beginners, I recommend the BobsCNC Evo 4.
 Its wood frame keeps costs low while ensuring quality and precision.
 It offers a near-equivalent work area to the X Carve, but at almost half the price.

 For a premium choice, I prefer the Shapeoko 4.
 It’s a robust, larger machine that’s easy to assemble and excels in precision and aluminum cutting.
 Despite its higher price, the Shapeoko 4’s enhanced capabilities make it a solid investment.

 I’ve been working with CNC machines for many years, from routers and mills to laser cutters.
 During that time, I’ve tried and tested many models, including the X Carve and numerous other popular hobbyist routers.